jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-18b.md

 newspaper.
 The gain from rationalizing coordination of services might be substantial.
 From the socialist standpoint, there would also be a gain in the shape of an increase in the government’s influence on non-nationalized sectors.

-Second, the insurance business is an old candidate for nationalization and has to a large extent become mechanized by now.
+2. The insurance business is an old candidate for nationalization and has to a large extent become mechanized by now.
 Integration with at least some of the branches of social insurance may prove feasible; selling costs of policies could be considerably reduced and socialists might again rejoice in the access of power that control over the funds of insurance companies would give to the state.

-Third, few people would be disposed to make great difficulties over railroads or even over trucking.
+3. Few people would be disposed to make great difficulties over railroads or even over trucking.
 Inland transportation is in fact the most obvious field for successful state management.

-Fourth, nationalization of mining, in particular coal mining, and of the coal and tar products down to and including benzol, and also of the trade in coal and in those products might even result in an immediate gain in efficiency and prove a great success if labor problems can be dealt with satisfactorily.
+4. Nationalization of mining, in particular coal mining, and of the coal and tar products down to and including benzol, and also of the trade in coal and in those products might even result in an immediate gain in efficiency and prove a great success if labor problems can be dealt with satisfactorily.

 From the technological and commercial standpoint, the case seems clear.
 But it seems equally clear that, private enterprise having been active in the chemical industry, no such success can with equal confidence be expected from an attempt to go beyond the limit indicated.

-Fifth, the nationalization of the production, transmission and distribution of electric current being substantially completed already, all that remains to be said under this head is that the electro-technical industry is a typical instance of what may still be expected from private enterprise—which shows
+5. The nationalization of the production, transmission and distribution of electric current being substantially completed already, all that remains to be said under this head is that the electro-technical industry is a typical instance of what may still be expected from private enterprise—which shows